jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 and add more constraints based on compiler requests.
 MTL monads push outwards.
-That is to say, the low level widgets determine the constraint of the higher level widgets.
+That is to say, the low level widgets determine the constraints of the higher level widgets.

 Unfortunately this is not the only place for that equality constraint.
 The input and textarea widgets indirectly cause this constraint